WangCHEN9/gem/README.md

 heroku git:remote -a g-e-m
 ```

-3. Push code to the repository and deploy it to Heroku using Git.
+3. Push code to the repository and deploy it to Heroku using Git. (only step needed for future deployment)

 ```
 git push heroku main